 loggerInstance2.printLogs(); // Output: ["First log message", "Second log message"]

 In this example, the Logger class follows the Singleton Pattern.
 The constructor checks whether an instance of the class already exists.
 If it does, the existing instance is returned.
-Otherwise, a new instance is created, and its reference is stored in a static property (Logger.instance)
+Otherwise, a new instance is created, and its reference is stored in a static property (Logger.instance).

 Conclusion

-As with any pattern, it's important to use the Singleton Pattern judiciously.
+The Singleton Pattern is a powerful tool in the realm of software design, enabling the creation of single instances that are shared across an application.
+Its benefits include resource management, global access, and consistency.
+By implementing the Singleton Pattern, you can ensure that certain resources or functionality are controlled and accessible in a controlled manner.As with any pattern, it's important to use the Singleton Pattern judiciously.
 Overusing it can lead to global state and tight coupling between components.
 However, when used appropriately, it can help maintain a clear and efficient codebase.
 Remember to consider the specific needs of your project before deciding whether the Singleton Pattern is the right choice.